xmartlabs/blog/_posts/2022-01-28-Airflow-Taskflow-a-must.md

     [ext1, ext2] << trn << load
 ```

 Without Taskflow, we ended up writing a lot of repetitive code.
-And this was a toy example; imagine how much of this code there would be in a real-world pipeline!
+And this was an example; imagine how much of this code there would be in a real-life pipeline!

 ### The Taskflow way, DAG definition using Taskflow